What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 The complete application is outlined in §11 of the PhD regulations (PromO).
 In addition to a formal letter of application and the actual dissertation, further documents need to be handed in at the Doctoral Office.
 A checklist of required documents according to PromO from 18 December 2018 can be found in the right-hand column.

-- AS WELL AS in digital version (electronic copies of the application documents) together with the dissertation in PDF format PER E-MAIL to Promotionen-HF
+as well as a digital version (electronic copies of the application documents) together with the dissertation in PDF format PER E-MAIL to Promotionen-HFuni-koeln.de.

 Please make sure that the electronic version is also complete.
 This means that the PDF version of the application for the doctoral procedure must contain all the documents listed in the checklist.